ao-org/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Nueva funcionalidad a agregar
+about: Propose a new functionality within the game
 title: "[FEATURE] - Title of the feature"
 labels: feature
 assignees: morgolock, RecoX, reyarb